aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-all-possible-1d-barcodes-image/_index.md

 > **Pro tip:** If you want to scan *all* supported 1D types, pass `DecodeType.ALL_1D` instead of a single symbology.

-## Step 2: Read All Possible Barcodes
+## Step 2: read all possible barcodes

 The `BarCodeResult` object represents a single detected barcode and provides properties such as the decoded text, symbology name, rotation angle, and corner coordinates of the barcode region.
 Iterate through the collection returned by `readBarCodes()`.
 For each result we print the decoded text, symbology name, detection angle, and the four corner coordinates of the barcode region.